un4mEZZ/xss_server/README.md

 ```
 2) Open http://127.0.0.1 or http://localhost
 3) Register 2 new users (e.g. Alice and Bob)
-4) Login as Alice, leave a comment (script below):
+4) Login as Alice, leave a comment on the Bob's page (script below):
 ```html
 <script>
 	alert("your cookies has been stolen");